iturdikulov/notes/string.md

 Strings have static or dynamic length?
 <br class="f">
 Both, depending on programming language.
-Strings can have fixed length (staticaly allocated) or variable length (dynamically allocated).
+Strings can have fixed length (statically allocated) or variable length (dynamically allocated).

 Main purpose of strings?
 <br class="f">
 Store human-readable text, like words and sentences, which are used to communicate information (exchange) from a [[computer_program]] to the user of the program.

 ## String datatype

 ## Strngs (Unix)

 [[Unix]] program that finds and prints the strings of printable characters in files.

 ```sh
 # Print all strings in a binary and limit results to strings at least 10